Welcome to Sullivan's Island

 Sullivan's Island was settled in the late 17th Century by Captain Florence O'Sullivan while he was stationed as a lookout.
 It has a strong military background having been the site of a major Revolutionary War battle, The Battle of Sullivan's Island, as well as being involved in the first shots of the American Civil War.

 On September 23, 1989, Hurricane Hugo made landfall as a Category 4 hurricane.
 The eye passed over Sullivan's Island causing devastation across the entire island.
-The Ben Sawyer Bridge broke free of its locks and turn the bridge upward on its side.
-The image was seen internationally following Hugo's wrath and reminds us how lucky we are to be a part of this beautiful island.
+The Ben Sawyer Bridge swung free of its locks and wound up pointing down with one end in the plough mud.
+The image was seen internationally as a symbol of Hugo’s wrath.
+Today, a healthy replacement of that bridge welcomes residents and visitors alike to the beautiful Island that we are fortunate to call home.